Terms and Conditions

 Due to the fact that we are charging for the content on this website, we would like to be as clear as possible about the rules, rights and restrictions which come with taking out a subscription.
 That’s what this page is all about and we hope you find it useful.
 If you have any problems with any part of the service, please do get in touch with me using the email address below and I will do my best to help you as efficiently as possible.

-2. Access: EPW issue content is locked and only accessible via a valid subscription.
-Your subscription allows you access to all new and archived issues published on the website.
-There are some non-protected pages accessible to non-subscribers such as the homepage and other non-issue related pages.
-Note: the term “issue” means a complete edition of EPW, normally published on a Monday and typically comprising Energy Watch, Brussels Insider and Energy Post Express.
+2. Access: EPW articles are locked and only accessible with a valid subscription.
+Your subscription allows you access to all new and archived articles published on the website/s.
+There are some non-protected pages accessible across the site/s.

 4. Trial Period: Your trial period is defined as 3 days from the date you have access to any locked content on the site including archived issues.
 There is no trial period available to pay-as-you-go customers.

-5. Payment methods: We accept all forms of payment accepted via these major payment gateways: PayPal, Stripe (for all major credit cards) and iDeal.
-We can also arrange to receive bank transfers if you prefer to be invoiced.
+5. Payment methods: We accept all forms of payment accepted via these major payment gateways: PayPal, Stripe (for credit cards) and iDeal (Dutch bank transfer, may not be available to everyone).
+There is also the option to be invoiced available to business customers.
 Payment via bank transfers must be received before the end of the Trial Period to avoid any interruption to your service.
 We cannot accept payment by bank transfer for pay-monthly subscription plans.

 6. Expiry and Renewal: You will receive a reminder approximately 2 weeks prior to the end of your subscription with instructions on how to proceed.
 We will not automatically renew your subscription without notifying you.
 Note: To avoid missing EPW notifications, please ensure your email address on your user account is kept up-to-date throughout your subscription and that your email settings allow email to be received from Energy Post.
 If you are unsure, please send an email to email@example.com with subject ’email test’ and we will reply to the email you have provided.

 8. Copyright: Your subscription is personal to you.
 It entitles you alone to access the locked pages on the website and their content.
-Sharing of content contained on locked pages is not permitted and may result in your account being suspended and/or charges for breach of this clause.
-Printing of locked EPW content for personal use only is allowed but copies may not be shared with third parties even if, for example, they work for the same organisation as you, the subscriber.
+Sharing of content contained on locked pages is prohibited and may result in your account being suspended and/or charges for breach of this clause.
+Printing of locked EPW content for personal use only is allowed but copies may not be shared with third parties even if, for example, they work for the same organisation as the subscriber.
+If you think your colleagues may be interested in a particular article there are big discounts when you add more subscribers to your package which will save you money on your own subscription too.

 9. Privacy: After stopping a free trial or if you decide not to renew your subscription you can elect not to receive notifications when new content is ready online.